Undergraduate Admissions

 Standardized Testing

-In accordance with University policy, as well as procedures approved by the Advisory Committee on Undergraduate Admissions, members of the admissions committee evaluate each candidate rigorously, holistically, and compassionately, with an eye towards assessing the candidate’s capacity to contribute to the campus community that will enable the University to fulfill its mission.
+In accordance with University policy, as well as procedures approved by the Advisory Committee on Undergraduate Admissions, members of the admissions committee evaluate each candidate comprehensively, individually, and compassionately, with an eye towards assessing the candidate’s capacity to contribute to the campus community that will enable the University to fulfill its mission.
 If the evaluation includes the results of standardized testing, these results do not constitute the sole or main criterion for admission.
 There are no cutoff or threshold scores — outside of the minimum admission requirements (MAR) set by the UNC system — that is, no scores below which candidates are automatically denied admission, and no scores above which they are automatically offered admission.
 Instead, results from standardized testing represent one factor among many.
-For more about the role of tests in admissions, please see the Office of Undergraduate Admissions.
+For more about the role of tests in admissions, see the Office of Undergraduate Admissions.

 High School Course Requirements